Hampi Itinerary: Complete Travel Guide (2 and 3 Days)

 What is the entry fee at Hampi?

-The ASI monument ticket covers Vittala Temple, Royal Enclosure, Zenana Enclosure, and Elephant Stables.
+The entry fee at Hampi works on a single ASI monument ticket that covers Vittala Temple, Royal Enclosure, Zenana Enclosure, and Elephant Stables.
 Indian citizens: INR 40.
 Foreign nationals: INR 600.
 Virupaksha Temple (active worship site) is free, with a camera fee of INR 50 for DSLRs.

 When is Hampi Utsav?